D3 – C6 (2 octaves and 5 notes)

 Her mix voice, however, is developed very well being balanced all the way up even outside of her supported range.
 Being a very trained register, she is capable of producing a large, even resonance as shown by the B4s in “나 가거든” , the C5s in The Last, the C#5s in “넌 또 다른 나” and the Eb5s in “꿈에“.
 Unfortunately, Yeonji loses proper technique above Eb5, pushing her larynx up causing a very notable lose of projection and resonance as well as an uneven vibrato resulting in strained E5s such as in “”이젠 그랬으면 좋겠네“” and F5s in “남남북녀“.
+This isn’t to say that she loses support around E5, on the contrary, she remains quite well supported even up until then.
+However due to her bad habits and unnatural vibrato, she tightens up her throat and closes the sound with a high larynx due to her vibrato when singing above Eb5.
 Despite this, she is able to vocalize in that range without much fatigue even belting up to G5, demonstrated in “Tears“, though this has a much more strained, pushed sound compared to when she vocalizes in her supported range, such as in “나 가거든“.

 To compliment her well developed mix, Yeonji has also trained her head voice rather well.
 Yeonji shows great support and control being able to transition from a belted B4 into a crescendo E5 in “나 가거든“, to effortlessly floating up to F5 and F#5 in “잃어버린 우산” and producing a large, resonant A5 such as in “Musical“.
 Once she goes above this, there is tension causing the notes to become shrill and thin as heard in her C6, such as in “그래도 좋아“.